Bruce Dowding: Posthumous recognition

 On 29 August 1946, a supplement to The London Gazette stated that Dowding had been mentioned in despatches for "gallant and distinguished services in the field."
 He was also issued with a Certificate of Appreciation by Le Bureau de Recherches sur l'Aide apportee aux Evades Allies.

-By 12 February 1948, Ministry of Foreign Affairs of the Fourth French Republic sought clearance from the Australian Government to confer the Legion of Honour on Dowding.
+By 12 February 1948, the Ministry of Foreign Affairs of the Fourth French Republic had sought clearance from the Australian Government to confer the Legion of Honour on Dowding.
 Australia's Prime Minister's Department responded that Dowding had not been a member of the Australian armed forces and failed to pursue the matter.
+As of 2023, the Australian government has not changed its position.

 Dowding is among those memorialised in the Steinwache memorial museum, established in 1992.